woojoo666/arcana-notes/Readme2.md

 In addition, this allows Axis programs to define data structures and relationships, without worrying about how that data structure is evaluated.
 In Axis, we define _what_ the data structure is, not _how_ to create it. **Axis separates data from execution.** This makes programming more simple and intuitive.

 Everything in Axis is data.
 There is no execution, no instantaneous actions.
 All behavior is persistent and asynchronous.

+As mentioned in the philosophy section, Axis is about focusing on data relationships, and leaving all execution optimizations to the interpreter.

 Mechanics